TheSpaghettiDetective/obico-server/website/docs/user-guides/octoprint-plugin-setup.md

 ### Test the magical failure detection!

-The Detective sounds too magical to be true?
-[See The Detective in action for yourself](/docs/user-guides/how-to-test-failure-detection).
+AI-powered failure detection sounds too magical to be true?
+[See the magic in action for yourself](/docs/user-guides/how-to-test-failure-detection).

 ### Change printer settings.

-The default settings for your printer in The Spaghetti Detective are the ones that most users find the most reasonable.
+The default settings for your printer in Obico are the ones that most users find the most reasonable.
 But feel free to tweak them to your liking:

 - [Change notification settings](/docs/user-guides/notification-settings) (mobile app only).
-By default you receive push notifications when The Detective finds something fishy, and for the status of whatever your printer is printing.
+By default you receive push notifications when a possible print failure is detected.
+You will also get status update on your lock screen when your printer is printing.
 But you can choose to receive a lot more.
-- [Change printer settings](/docs/user-guides/detection-print-job-settings), such as if The Detective should pause your printer when a failure is detected.
+- [Change printer settings](/docs/user-guides/detection-print-job-settings), such as if Obico should pause your printer when a failure is detected.